loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

   materialize the first set of repo, image, notification, and Crossplane credentials
 - [`install-vind.sh`](./install-vind.sh)
-  helper for creating or upgrading the local `vind` cluster
+  helper for creating or upgrading the local `vind` cluster, including rendering the vCluster Platform license token, version, and host into `vcluster.yaml`
 - [`bootstrap-self-contained.sh`](./bootstrap-self-contained.sh)
   experimental all-in-one helper for the self-contained path
 - [`cloudflare-tunnel.yaml`](./cloudflare-tunnel.yaml)